mastercodercat/learnsystem-api-gateway/README.md

-# MindPrintLearning API Gateway
+# LearnSystem API Gateway

 Source of truth route list and forwarding to microservices.
-This is for auth gate in MindPrintLearning application.
+This is for auth gate in LearnSystem application.

 ## Application Dependencies